openpolitics/manifesto/manifesto/crime.md

 All frontline Police officers will be equipped with personal cameras for the potential reduction in complaints and violence[^1]

+Police and Crime Commissioners will be abolished and replaced with the previous system of Police Authorities comprised of local elected representatives, independent community members and magistrates.

 ## Courts

 A single, secular oath will replace the current options for witnesses in all court proceedings.